mussarratk/nlp/README.md

 # nlp - Sentiment Analysis
 - NLP is the area of AI that deals with creating software that understands written and spoken language.
+- Natural Language Processing (NLP): NLP focuses on enabling computers to understand, interpret, and generate human language.
+This includes understanding the meaning of commands, extracting intent, and then formulating appropriate responses or actions.
+Conversational AI often leverages NLP heavily.

 # Azure